 Relay is a switch which is operated electrically.
-Relays are work on the electromagnetic principle to mechanically operate a switch but there are also other relays which operate on other principles such as solid-state relays.
+Relays are work on the electromagnetic principle to mechanically operate a switch but there are also other relays that operate on other principles such as solid-state relays.

 Relays are used to control a circuit by a separate low power signal or, controlled several circuits by one signal.

-Relay is an electrically operated switch that can be turned on by circuit or device or current can be turned on.
+Relay is an electrically operated switch that can be turned on by a circuit or device or current can be turned on.

 The relay can be controlled through Arduino in a very simple way, like controlling an LED.

 A relay module is a hardware PCB board with relay cubes, input-output pins, LEDs and trigger pins which are in a connected circuit.